search

 When conflicts happen, kids can be quick to label a peer as bossy or a bully.
 Carrie says that her school makes efforts to reframe complaints.
 Rather than labeling a person, which can trigger defenses, kids are encouraged to look at the action or event.
 Carrie explains, “If someone took your ball on the playground, that person isn’t now forever a bully.
 They took your ball—that one time.
 You figure out the solution for that one event rather than labeling a whole person.”
 This also helps students shift from blaming to problem-solving.

 Kids will need to collaborate and work in teams throughout their lives.
-A strong foundation in social-emotional learning gives students the tools they’ll need to contribute, to navigate conflicts, and to continue on a positive learning pathway.
+A strong foundation in human skills education gives students the tools they’ll need to contribute, to navigate conflicts, and to continue on a positive learning pathway.

 About Carrie White